MAIF/otoroshi/manual.next/src/main/paradox/entities/organizations.md

 ## Entities location

-any otoroshi entity has a location property (`_loc` when serialized to json) explaining where and by whom the entity can be seen.
+Any otoroshi entity has a location property (`_loc` when serialized to json) explaining where and by whom the entity can be seen.

 An entity can be part of one organization (`tenant` in the json document)